-Older versions of OHJ used a helpbook file and a HelpBook object.
+This appendix describes the helpbook file and the HelpBook object used by older versions of OHJ.
 Helpbooks are still supported in current versions of OHJ; however, it is preferable in current versions to use helpsets (helpset file and HelpSet object).